Echo-sounding and noise inherent in the BIO Hesperides

 Latitudinal patterns in regulation of the oceanic plankton production

-Study of the impact of the fishing fleet on vulnerable ecosystems in the area of the Hatton Bank.
+Study of the impact of the 'bowling train' fishing modality on the seabed of the Cantabrian Sea.